-- Erection or ejaculation problems, low libido or other sexual function problems.
+- Erection or ejaculation problems, decreased libido, or other problems with sexual function.

-- History of problems with the testicles or prostate.
+- History of problems related to the testicles or prostate.

-- If you have had surgery on the groin, testicles, penis or scrotum.
+- If you have had surgery on your groin, testicles, penis or scrotum.

 3. Stress can also be the source of infertility: how to manage this stress?

-The majority of couples who fail to conceive seek infertility treatment first.
+The majority of couples who fail to conceive first turn to infertility treatment.
 But if the cause is psychological, this treatment will obviously not be effective.
-Paradoxically, in some cases, the woman can become pregnant when psychologically she decides to give up the idea with her partner (after a long battle to remedy this infertility).
-Could returning to a normal, stress-free state unblock the problem?
+Paradoxically, in certain cases, the woman can become pregnant when psychologically, she has decided to abandon the idea with her partner (after a long battle to remedy this infertility).
+Could returning to a normal state, without stress, resolve the problem?
 Maybe !
 But how not to stress?

 First, don't focus on the problem.
-Thinking only of him will fuel that anxiety.
+Thinking only about him will fuel this anxiety.

-Don't let potential social pressures influence you.
-Act on your own terms.
+Don't let possible social pressures influence you.
+Act according to your own desires.

 Start practicing breathing techniques or meditation to channel stress and generate positive emotions.

 There are very effective ovulation tests on the market today.
-Know how to identify your ovulation days during your menstrual cycle without obsessing over it.
+Know how to identify your ovulation days during your menstrual cycle without obsessing about them.

 Communicate with your partner.
-Difficulties in conceiving should not break the bond that unites you.
+Difficulties conceiving should not break the bond that unites you.

-Free your mind by indulging in recreational activities.
-Your life should not be limited to your desire for children.
+Free your mind by engaging in recreational activities.
+Your life shouldn't be about wanting to have children.

 - If you feel overwhelmed by the problem, do not hesitate to seek help from a specialist (psychologist, psychiatrist).

 - You must feel secure in your relationship to have a child.
-It is necessary to define and raise the fears and the blockages which can be linked to the history that one had with his own family, which can be linked to the relationship that we have in the couple.
-Sometimes you just have to find the key to open the doors and make the couple feel free from certain things.
+We must define and raise the fears and blockages which may be linked to the history we have had with our own family, which may be linked to the relationship we have as a couple.
+Sometimes you just need to find the key to open the doors and make the couple feel free from certain things.